leonden/Quest/README.md

-# Quest I
+# The Quest Program

-This is the official git repository of the rocket project "Quest I" from [name].
+This is the official git repository of the Quest program from [name].

 #### This repository includes the following: